Board Member Duties

 9. Serve as ex-officio member on all committees, except the Nominating and Audit Committee.

-10. Prepare annual summary given to the membership which could be an infographic or one-pager, etc. within three months of the end of the fiscal year.
+10. Prepare annual summary to be given to the membership within three months of the end of the fiscal year and at the membership meeting.

 The President-elect shall: